civican/legisinfo/42-1/bills/C-83/bill_text.md

 The Commissioner may assign the security classification of "minimum security", "medium security", "maximum security" or "multi-level security", or any other prescribed security classification, to each penitentiary or to any area in a penitentiary.

-> **Explanatory Note**:
-> New.

 ### Section 9

 Subsections 30(1) and (2) of the French version of the Act are replaced by the following:

 ### Section 30

-  **(1)** Le Service **attribue** une cote de sécurité selon les catégories dites maximale, moyenne et minimale à chaque détenu conformément aux règlements d'application de l'alinéa 96z.6).
+  **(1)** Le Service attribue une cote de sécurité selon les catégories dites maximale, moyenne et minimale à chaque détenu conformément aux règlements d'application de l'alinéa 96z.6).

-  **(2)** Le Service doit donner, par écrit, à chaque détenu les motifs à l'appui de l'**attribution** d'une cote de sécurité ou du changement de celle-ci.
+  **(2)** Le Service doit donner, par écrit, à chaque détenu les motifs à l'appui de l'attribution d'une cote de sécurité ou du changement de celle-ci.

-> **Explanatory Note**:
-> Existing text of subsections 30(1) and (2):
-> *Existing Text*:
-> > The Service shall assign a security classification of maximum, medium or minimum to each inmate in accordance with the regulations made under paragraph 96(z.6).
-> > The Service shall give each inmate reasons, in writing, for assigning a particular security classification or for changing that classification.

 ### Section 10